HyperTea: A Hypergraph-based Temporal Enhancement and Alignment Network for Moving Infrared Small Target Detection: Methodology

 \subsection{Overall Architecture}

-We aim to effectively improve the network's ability of detecting moving small targets through cross-temporal feature learning.
+We aim to effectively improve the network's ability to detect moving small targets through cross-temporal feature learning.
 To achieve this goal, we propose a new framework, as shown in~\Cref{fig:arch}.
 For clarity, its simplified workflow is presented in~\Cref{fig:wf}.